MicrosoftDocs/learn/learn-pr/ai-school/introduction-to-classification/includes/2-logistic-regression.md

 To build a classification model we need to use training examples that are already labeled.
 The model learns from these labeled examples, and will be able to predict labels for new unlabeled examples.

-So if we want to predict the breed of dogs, we could create a data set and label the examples ourselves with the features of dogs (height, weight, fur color, ear shape, etc.).
-If we label enough features in a big enough data set of dogs, we can create a machine learning model that can guess the breed of any new dog we meet.
+So if we want to predict the breed of dogs, we could create a data set with the features of dogs (height, weight, fur color, ear shape, etc.) and label the examples ourselves.
+If we label enough examples in a big enough data set of dogs, we can create a machine learning model that can predict the breed of any new dog we meet.

 ### Training